leoluzh/microprofile/README.md

-# Mortgage application as set of MicroServices on Payara
+# View application as set of MicroServices on Payara

-## blacklist-service-api
+## municipio-service-api

-Contains the return value of the rest endpoint and the definition of the blacklist service as an interface.
+Contains the return value of the rest endpoint and the definition of the municipio service as an interface.

-## blacklist-service
+## municipio-service

-Implementation of the blacklist service.
+Implementation of the municipio service.

-You can test it by starting the service with **start-blacklist.sh** and calling _http://localhost:8180/blacklist/data/blacklist/<name>_.
+You can test it by starting the service with **start-municipio.sh** and calling _http://localhost:8180/municipio/data/municipio/<name>_.

-## interest-service-api
+## unidade-federativa-service-api

-Contains the return value of the rest endpoint and the definition of the interest service as an interface.
+Contains the return value of the rest endpoint and the definition of the unidade federativa service as an interface.

-## interest-service
+## unidade-federativa-service

-Implementation of the interest service.
+Implementation of the unidade federativa service.

-You can test it by starting the service with **start-interest.sh** and calling _http://localhost:8280/interest/data/interest/<value>?years=<nbr>
+You can test it by starting the service with **start-unidade-federativa.sh** and calling _http://localhost:8280/unidadefederativa/data/unidadefederativa/<value>?years=<nbr>

-## mortgage-service-api

-Contains the return value of the rest endpoint and the definition of the mortgage service as an interface.

-## mortgage-service

-Implementation of the interest service.

-You can test it by starting the service with **start-mortgage.sh** and performing a POST to _http://localhost:8080/mortgage/data/mortgage with

-    {"name":"test","value":100000,"years":15}

 ## view